 Drone for Medical & Health

-The speedy delivery of vaccines, medications and medical supplies right to the origin could overrule outbreaks of harmful communicable diseases.
+The speedy delivery of vaccines, medications, and medical supplies right to the origin could overrule outbreaks of harmful communicable diseases.
 Advantages of drone technology compared to other transportation systems include avoiding traffic in populous areas, circumventing bad road conditions but safely accessing fly zones in war-torn countries.

-Multiple Researches on Drone
+Multiple kinds of research on Drone

 According to the evaluation accomplished by the researchers from Karolinska Institute and The Royal Institute of Technology in Stockholm, Sweden, showed that in rural areas, a drone arrived 100 times faster than emergency medical services in 93 percent of the cases and could save 19 minutes of time on average.
 In urban areas, the drone reached the scene of the cardiac arrest before an ambulance in 32 percent of the cases, saving 1.5 minutes of time on average.
 The Swedish research also said that using drone technology is the safest way to deliver an automated external defibrillator was to land the drone on flat ground, or, alternatively, to release the defibrillator from low altitude.

-Researchers are also exploring the use of drones for delivery and pickup tasks are most convenient for patients with chronic diseases living in rural areas.
+Researchers are also exploring the use of drones for delivery and pickup tasks that are most convenient for patients with chronic diseases living in rural areas.